 A community advocate, Mr. Tejada has distinguished himself as a leader committed to enhancing the diversity of Arlington and the region’s community voice.
-During his tenure, he has reached out to local communities and encouraged residents to be active participants in various efforts throughout the County and the Washington DC Metropolitan region.
-He has been instrumental in convening community stakeholders to address a wide-range of issues such as affordable housing, civic engagement and volunteerism, community and economic development, education and employment, fiscal accountability, parks and recreation, tenant outreach and empowerment efforts, youth development programming, health and fitness, nonprofit initiatives and others.
+During his tenure, he has reached out to local communities and encouraged residents to be active participants throughout the County and the Washington Metropolitan region.
+He has been instrumental in convening community stakeholders to address a wide-range of issues such as affordable housing, civic engagement and volunteerism, community and economic development, education and employment, parks and recreation, tenant outreach and empowerment efforts, youth development programming, health and fitness, and nonprofit assistance.

-Relentless in his commitment to promote and support civic participation and representation, Mr. Tejada has been an instrumental visionary in the establishment of various initiatives and programs.
-These include leading the way to the establishment of the Office of the Public Defender, the Arlington Non-Profit Assistance Center, and the Community Volunteer Network (CVN – formerly known as the Community Role Models (CRM)), an initiative which provides leadership development, as well as educational and service opportunities for young adults; and the Shirlington Employment and Education Center which helps provide opportunities for workers.
+Relentless in his commitment to promote and support civic participation and representation, Mr. Tejada has been instrumental in the establishment of various initiatives and programs.
+These include leading the way to the establishment of the Office of the Public Defender, the Arlington Non-Profit Assistance Center, and the Community Volunteer Network (formerly known as the Community Role Models) providing leadership development and service opportunities for young adults.

-Mr. Tejada’s work has earned the respect of local, state, regional and national leadership, and he is honored to join many of the efforts that are shaping policies on multiple levels.
-Former Virginia Governor Mark R. Warner appointed Mr. Tejada to serve as the first Chairman of the Virginia Latino Advisory Commission.
+Mr. Tejada’s work has earned the respect of local, state, regional and national leadership, and he has joined many efforts shaping policies on multiple levels.
+Virginia Governor Mark R. Warner appointed Mr. Tejada to serve as the first Chairman of the Virginia Latino Advisory Commission.
 In 2006, Mr. Tejada was appointed by Governor Timothy Kaine to the Governor’s Urban Policy Task Force.

-In 2008, the National Association of Latino Elected and Appointed Officials (NALEO) nominated Mr. Tejada, and he was awarded, the prestigious “Ohtli Award”; given by the Mexican government to distinguished Latinos for their support to the service of the Mexican community living in the United States.
+In 2008, the National Association of Latino Elected and Appointed Officials nominated Mr. Tejada, and he was awarded, the prestigious “Ohtli Award”, given by the Mexican government to distinguished Latinos for their service and support of the Mexican community living in the United States.